sg3des/autoroute/README.md

 # AutoRoute is http router for Go

-Http routing based on your controllers and their methods, no need to write routes manually
+Http routing based on your controllers and their methods, no need to write routes manually.

+AutoRoute impose two-level url path where first node is controller and second node is method, in most cases this is enough.
-	for url: "http://site.com/books/read", where the path is `/books/read`

-	will be open controller and method: Books.Read()
+For url: "http://site.com/books/read", where the path is `/books/read` will be open controller and method: Books.Read()

+example of controller:

 	package controllers

 	type Books autoroute.Controller